How to Choose a Developmental Editor Without Wasting Money on Vague Feedback

 What useful developmental feedback looks like

 When you pay for developmental editing, you are paying for expert editorial judgement.
-You are not paying for encouragement, a list of personal reactions, or a few polished paragraphs that leave you wondering what to do next.
+You are not paying for encouragement, polished language, or broad reactions that leave you no clearer about the next draft.

-Useful feedback should tell you what is working, what is not working, why it matters, how it affects the reader, and what kind of revision should come next.
-A good editor does not need to rewrite the book for you, but they should leave you with a clear sense of the problem and a practical way forward.
+Good developmental editing should tell you what is working, what is not working, why it matters, how it affects the reader, and what kind of revision should come next.
+The editor does not need to rewrite the book for you, but they should be able to turn uncertainty into clear, practical direction.

-For example, “the pacing needs work” may be true, but on its own it is not much help.
-Better feedback would explain where the pacing starts to drag, what is causing it, and what effect this has on the reader.
+For example, “the pacing needs work” may be true, but on its own it does not help you make a better decision about the manuscript.
+Stronger feedback would explain where the pacing starts to drag, what is causing the problem, and what the reader is likely to experience as a result.
 Is the story spending too long in setup?
 Are scenes repeating the same emotional beat?
 Is important information arriving too late?
 Is the middle section losing tension because the character’s goal is unclear?

-The same applies to character, structure, argument, voice, point of view, or reader engagement.
-The editor’s job is not just to point at a weak area.
-It is to help you understand the cause of the weakness, so a vague feeling that “something is not working” becomes a practical revision plan.
+The same test applies to character, structure, argument, voice, point of view, or reader engagement.
+A useful editor does not simply point at a weak area.
+They explain the cause of the weakness, so a vague feeling that “something is not working” becomes a revision plan you can use.

 Red flags for vague feedback

-One of the biggest risks when hiring a developmental editor is paying for feedback that sounds professional but does not move the manuscript forward.
+One risk when hiring a developmental editor is paying for feedback that sounds professional but does not move the manuscript forward.

-Polished language can still be generic.
+Polished feedback can still be generic.
 A report may be neatly written, well formatted, and full of familiar editorial terms, yet still fail to say anything specific enough to help you revise.
+That is why a sample edit, sample report, or detailed explanation of the editor’s approach can be useful: it shows you how they think before you spend money on the full service.

 Be cautious if the feedback could apply to almost any book.
-Comments such as “strengthen the characters,” “improve the pacing,” “raise the stakes,” or “make the opening more engaging” are not useless in themselves, but they need explanation.
+Comments such as “strengthen the characters,” “improve the pacing,” “raise the stakes,” or “make the opening more engaging” are not useless in themselves, but they need diagnosis behind them.
 Where is the issue?
 Why is it happening?
 What is the reader likely to feel?
 What sort of change would address it?

 Vague feedback often leaves you with more anxiety than clarity.
-You may know the manuscript has a problem, but you still do not know how to think about the next draft.
-That is not a good return on your money.
+You may know the manuscript has a problem, but still not know how to think about the next draft.
+That is not a good return on your money, and it is exactly the kind of hiring risk you are trying to avoid.

 Ask directly about AI use